Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/web-jetty-processing-unit-container.markdown

 All the above properties can be controlled during deployment (or by adding a **META-INF/spring/pu.properties** file).
 What they actually control (though very evident from the name) is explained in the following sections.

 {{% note %}}
-Controlling the size of the data a client can push to the server can be done using the `org.mortbay.jetty.Request.maxFormContentSize` property.
+Controlling the size of the data a client can push to the server can be done using the `org.eclipse.jetty.server.Request.maxFormContentSize` property.
 {{% /note %}}

 ## Port Numbers